kubeshop/kusk-gateway/docs/getting-started/connect-a-service-to-the-api.md

 # Connect a Service

-Once you have [created an API](deploy-an-api.md) and mocked its responses, you would proceed to implement the services and connect them to the API.
+Once you have [created an API](deploy-an-api.md) and mocked its responses, you are ready to implement the services and connect them to the API.
 This section explains how you would connect your services to Kusk-gateway.

-## 1. Deploy your service
+## **1. Deploy a Service**

-Create a `deployment.yaml` file
+Create a `deployment.yaml` file:

 ```sh
 apiVersion: apps/v1